 Overview #

-In the Forms tab, the “CREATE NEW FORM” button, located at the top-left of the page, allows administrators to start the process of creating a new form.
+In the Forms tab, the “CREATE NEW FORM” button, located at the top-left of the page, allows administrators and members of staff to start the process of creating a new form.
 Clicking this button opens a form builder interface where users can define the form fields, groups, assignees, and other details.

 Form Template Selection #

-Form Template Dropdown: Begin by selecting a template from the “Form Template” dropdown menu.
-This template serves as the foundation for your form.
+Form Template Dropdown: Begin by selecting a template from the “Form Template” dropdown menu or type in a form name.
+This template serves as the foundation for your form and is mandatory for its creation.

 Step 1 – Form Setup #